srl-labs/srl-sros-telemetry-lab/README.md

 ```

 ## Fabric configuration
-The DC fabric used in this lab consists of three leaves, two spines and two super spines interconnected with each other as shown in the diagram.
+The DC fabric used in this lab consists of three leaves, two spines and two DC gateways interconnected with each other as shown in the diagram.

 ![pic2](https://gitlabe2.ext.net.nokia.com/mpaz/srl-sros-telemetry-lab/-/wikis/uploads/c9fd0d4f61d9e99fb77f1ec97f64888f/Topology.JPG)

-Leaves and spines use Nokia SR Linux IXR-D2 and IXR-D3L chassis respectively, super spine uses SR-1 chassis.
+Leaves and spines use Nokia SR Linux IXR-D2 and IXR-D3L chassis respectively, DC gateways uses SR-1 chassis.
 Each network element of this topology is equipped with a [startup configuration file](configs/fabric/) that is applied at the node's startup.

 Once booted, network nodes will come up with interfaces, underlay protocols and overlay service configured.
-The fabric is configured with Layer 2 EVPN service between the leaves and super spines.
+The fabric is configured with Layer 2 EVPN service between the leaves and DC gateways.

 ### Verifying the underlay and overlay status
 The underlay network is provided by eBGP, and the overlay network, by iBGP.
 By connecting via SSH to one of the leaves, it is possible to verify the status of those BGP sessions.